DevSensei: PR Workflow Automation

 Conditions 🔰

-Use conditions to decide for which pull requests to run your actions.
+Use conditions to decide for which pull requests to run your actions, or enforce extra merge checks.
 Conditions give you full control to tailor a workflow to run the actions exactly when you need.

 A basic condition is a comparison on a pull request attributes like title